 - Subsidising or paying for educational trips and residential visits.

 - Music and singing lessons delivered to Year 3, Year 4, Year 5 and Year 6 by trained music teachers.

-- Weekly French lessons delivered throughout Key Stage 2.
+- Weekly French lessons delivered throughout Key Stage 2 and Year 2.

 - Behaviour Support worker delivering in-class and external support to vulnerable pupils to help develop strategies for coping with challenging situations.